navya0405/illumio/README.md

   <td>The logging status of the flow log: OK — Data is logging normally to the chosen destinations.
 NODATA — There was no network traffic to or from the network interface during the aggregation interval.
 SKIPDATA — Some flow log records were skipped during the aggregation interval.
 This might be because of an internal capacity constraint, or an internal error.
 Parquet data type: STRING</td>
   <td>2</td>
 </tr>

-### Approach

-#### Let's consider the below log and breakdown what each field indicates:
-2 123456789012 eni-0a1b2c3d 10.0.1.201 198.51.100.2 443 49153 6 25 20000 1620140761 1620140821 ACCEPT OK

-1. 2 - version
-2. 123456789012 - account id
-3. eni-0a1b2c3d - interface id
-4. 10.0.1.201 - srcaddr
-5. 198.51.100.2 - destaddr
-6. 443 - srcport
-7. 49153 - dstport
-8. 6 - protocol
-9. 25 - packets
-10. 20000 - bytes
-11. 1620140761 - start time (time when first packet was recieved) in unix
-12. 1620140821 - end time (time when last packet was recieved) in unix
-13. ACCEPT - action (Traffic was accepted)
-14. OK - logstatus (Data is logging normally to the chosen destinations.)

-#### The fields which we would be using for our analytics are 7.dstport, 8.protocol.

-1. To get the Count of matches for each tag,We use the above 2 fields from flow logs and use the lookup table to map both dstport and protocol as key (tuple) to get the tag and increment the tag count based on that.
-The protcol in flow logs has number code only, hence I have created a mapping of these protocol numbers below to map them to protocol given in look up table.

-{'6': 'tcp', '17': 'udp', '1': 'icmp'}

-The above protocol numbers were referred from -  https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

-2. To get the Count of matches for each port/protocol combination , we just create and add the count of each port protocol without using lookup table.

-Assumption: Here count of port doesn't say if its srcport or dstport.
-I have taken dstport as lookup table uses dstport.

-Edge Cases:

-1. The dstport, protocol combination in flow logs may not be found in the look up table.
-In that case, we can use untagged as tag as mentioned in example.

-The outputs files are,
-Tag Counts - tag_counts.csv
-Port/Protocol Counts - port_protocol_counts.csv.